MarkRoddy/duckdb-pytables/README.md

 ## Writing Python Functions for Use as Tables
 Python functions can accept an arbitrary number of primitive data which can be invoked in a positional manner.

-These functions must return an interator (or use the 'yield' syntax).
+These functions must return an iterator (or use the 'yield' syntax).
 Each value in this iterator will represent a single row in the database table.
 As such, the number of values in each row must be consistent across all rows, and it must match the number of columns specified when the function is invoked from SQL.
 Additionally, the data type for each value should be convertable to the column data type specified.
 If the conversion is not possible a null value will be substituted.

-## Invoking from SQL
-Below is a description of the `python_table()` DuckDB function which exposes Python functions as tables within DuckDB.
-Note that this function is still a work in progress, and as such you should expect the argument syntax of this function to change.

-The `python_table` function requires four arguments:

-1. module: The module that contains the function or callable you wish to invoke.
-Note this string must be importable.
-If the import fails the SQL query will fail.
-1. function: The name of the function to be invoked.
-A function or callable with this name must exist in the module, or the query will fail.
-1. column_names_and_types: a DuckDB struct mapping column names to their underlying DuckDB data types.
-1. arguments: arugments to the Python function to be invoked.

 ## Setting the Unsigned Option